Vice President for Community Engagement & Partnerships

-Dr. Luzelma G. Canales is the Associate Vice President of Leadership Learning and Activation at the Branch Alliance for Educator Diversity (BranchED).
+Dr. Luzelma G. Canales is the Vice President for Community Engagement and Partnerships at the Branch Alliance for Educator Diversity (BranchED).

 Prior to joining BranchED, she served as the Senior Associate Vice President for Student Success for The University of Texas Rio Grande Valley (UTRGV).
 She was responsible for the overall leadership and administration of programming and services leading to student success in academic, college life, and the transition of students to the workforce or graduate school.
 In addition, Dr. Canales had a key leadership role in ensuring excellent and ongoing academic and student support services for all students, designed to increase retention and graduation rates while maintaining the highest standards of academic excellence.
 Dr. Canales served as the founding executive director for RGV FOCUS, a collaboration with Educate Texas.
 Dr. Canales provided leadership for a large-scale collective impact initiative launched to transform college readiness, access, and success across a four-county region in the Rio Grande Valley of South Texas.
 The collaborative is comprised of over forty partners including four postsecondary institutions, eleven school districts, two workforce boards, private funders, and numerous community based organizations and nonprofits.

 Dr. Canales served as a community college and university administrator for over twenty-five years.
 She led numerous institutional community college national reform initiatives including Achieving the Dream, Breaking Through, and several with Excelencia in Education.
 Dr. Canales serves on local, state and national boards related to closing equity gaps in voter turnout and educational attainment.